 FREE ARTS EXPERIENCES FOR STUDENTS AND PROFESSIONAL DEVELOPMENT FOR TEACHERS

 POPS groups are professional arts organizations in Utah that receive funding from the Utah State Legislature to provide performances, workshops, demonstrations, and arts experiences for students in the K–12 schools.
 (Read details on services offered by POPS in each of the following art form specific sections or at popsutah.org.)
 POPS organizations also provide free and subsidized opportunities for teacher development in arts skills and pedagogy.
 Performance matinees, museum tours, and field trips are often free as well, however, busing costs may need to be covered by the school.
-Additionally, inclusive arts programing for students with disabilities is offered by Art Access (accessart.org) and the Inclusive Arts Festival.
+Additionally, inclusive arts programming for students with disabilities is offered by Art Access (accessart.org) and the Inclusive Arts Festival.

 GRANTS